ivysanchez/Phishing-Classification/README.md

 Kaggle: Access the dataset and potentially explore other related datasets.

 ### Overview of files in repository
-* Data_Analysis.ipynb: initial look at the dataset features
+* Data Analysis.ipynb: initial look at the dataset features
-* Data_Cleaning.ipynb: Cleaning the dataset, checking for missing values and label encoding.
+* Data Cleaning.ipynb: Cleaning the dataset, checking for missing values and label encoding.
-* Baseline_Model.ipynb: Initial results of dataset after modeling logistic regression before any preprocessing.
+* Baseline Model.ipynb: Initial results of dataset after modeling logistic regression before any preprocessing.
 * Preprocessing.ipynb: scaling, feature selection, and feature engineering.
-* Iterative_Modeling.ipynb: loads multiple trained models and compares results, shows parameter tuning of 2 models.
+* Iterative Modeling.ipynb: loads multiple trained models and compares results, shows parameter tuning of 2 models.
-* Phishing_Classification.ipynb: shows the all .ipynbs above put together
+* phishingdetectionfinal.ipynb: shows the all .ipynbs above put together

 ### Software Setup
 * Required Packages: This project uses the following Python packages: